VladKuz-VK9/audit_poc/README.md

 # Social Clone Project
-This is a socual clone project made following the step by step Django Courses
+This is a social clone project made following the step by step Django Courses

 ## Thanks
 Thanks to Jose Portilla for this amazing course.